Detecting Multimedia Generated by Large AI Models: A Survey: Introduction

 \subsection{Contributions}

 \begin{enumerate}[leftmargin=*] \item This is the first comprehensive survey on detecting multimedia generated by LAIMs, covering text, images, videos, audio, and multimodal content.
-Through this organized and systematic survey, we hope to help push research in this field forward.

-\item We provide a brief overview of LAIMs, their generation mechanisms, and the content they generate, shedding light on the current status of the cat (generation)-and-mouse (detection) game in this field.
-Additionally, we present public datasets tailored for detection tasks. \item This survey reviews the most up-to-date detection methodologies for LAIM-generated multimedia.
-We innovatively categorize them for each modality into two main groups: \textit{pure detection} and \textit{beyond detection}.
+We review the most up-to-date detection methodologies and propose a novel taxonomy that categorizes methods within each modality into two main groups: \textit{pure detection} and \textit{beyond detection}.
 This taxonomy offers a unique perspective that has not been previously explored.
-Within these two categories, we further classify the methods into more specific subcategories based on their common and distinct characteristics. \item We have conducted thorough examinations of online detection tools.
-This provides a valuable resource for both researchers and practitioners in the field.
+Within these two categories, we further classify the methods into more specific subcategories based on their common and distinct characteristics. \item We provide a brief overview of LAIMs, their generation mechanisms, and the content they generate, shedding light on the current status of the cat (generation)-and-mouse (detection) game in this field.
+Additionally, we present public datasets and evaluation metrics tailored for detection tasks. \item We are the first to systematically examine the detection of LAIM-generated multimedia in the context of social media, a major source of AI-generated misinformation.
+Throughout the survey, we review social media-specific datasets across all modalities, analyze detection methods evaluated on in-the-wild content, and identify unique challenges and future directions tailored to social media environments.
+Given that social media is a primary channel through which AI-generated content spreads and influences public perception, understanding detection in this context is essential for maintaining societal trust. \item We have conducted a comparative summary of online detection tools.
+This provides a valuable resource for researchers, developers, and stakeholders in the field.
 Additionally, we pinpoint current challenges faced by recent detection methods and provide directions for future work. \end{enumerate}

-The remained of this survey is organized as follows: In Section \ref{sec:LAIMs_generated_Multimedia}, we briefly introduce LAIMs, including generation mechanisms and datasets.
+The remainder of this survey is organized as follows: In Section \ref{sec:LAIMs_generated_Multimedia}, we briefly introduce LAIMs, including generation mechanisms and datasets.
 In Section \ref{sec:detection}, we classify detection by their functionality and organize them into our newly defined taxonomy.
-We summarize online detection tools in Section \ref{sec:ToolsCompetitionsMetrics}.
+We summarize online detection tools and evaluation metrics in Section \ref{sec:ToolsCompetitionsMetrics}.
 Critical challenges faced by detectors and potential future directions are discussed in Section \ref{sec:Discussion}.
 Finally, we conclude the survey in Section \ref{sec:Conclusion}.